-A person with Tourette’s syndromes may find it hard at times to control themselves which may cause the sudden outburst listed above.
-What they do during this time depends on the person but a lot of them show aggressive behavior during the outbreak, such as: cursing, screaming and crying.
-However, in mild cases, many of the events above wouldn’t apply to the patients.
-The good news is that many of the patients get more stable as they reach puberty and grow up so don’t worry too much if the patient isn’t grown up yet, there is still plenty of time for young children to recover.
+An individual with Tourette’s syndrome may find it difficult at times to control themselves, which may result in the sudden outburst as mentioned above.
+What they do during this time depends on the person, but a lot of them show symptoms ranging in aggressive behavior during the outbreak, such as cursing, screaming and crying.
+However, in nonsevere cases, many of the symptoms presented above wouldn’t apply to the person.
+Most of the members in the society with Tourette’s get more stable as they reach puberty and grow up, so don’t worry too much if the patient isn’t grown up yet, there is still plenty of time for young children to recover.

 Students with Tourette’s have difficulty processing information given to them.
 A lot of these patients will require more time and effort to think of a response.
-A lot of teachers may believe that the delayed response may be deliberate misbehavior or a lack of knowledge but it is most likely just the student’s neurological difficulties.
+Several teachers may believe that the delayed response would be caused by a deliberate misbehavior, or a lack of knowledge, but it is most likely just the student’s neurological difficulties.
 However, with practice, Tourettes victims are able to improve over time and adapt appropriately to their condition.

-Another unique behavior from Tourette’s patients is being immature.
-Even though these patients may have stronger academic ability, they may sometimes act younger than others in his/her age.
-This behavior makes it difficult for the child to get along with others as many may believe that these actions are deliberate.
-Once again, this is also most likely not their fault and should be seen as a component of the disability.
+Another unique behavior from a Tourette’s patient is being immature.
+Even though these patients may have a stronger academic ability, they may sometimes act younger than others in his/her age.
+This behavior makes it difficult for the child to get along with others as many individuals may believe that these actions are deliberate.
+Once again, this is also most likely not their fault, and should be seen as a component of the disability.

 As a parent or any type of guardian, you might be wondering how to discipline a child with Tourette’s property.
-A calm, well-structured classroom is best for children with Tourette’s.
-The guardian’s role is to build inhibitory control.
+A calm, well structured classroom is best for children with Tourette’s.
+The guardian’s role is to build inhibitory control as they.
 They should provide a positive role model and supervision from adults.
 Children with Tourette’s tend to feel more confident and perform better under the supervision of a trustworthy adult.
-Instead of scolding them, build trust between each other by saying things like “I’ll help you through this” or “ don’t worry, I’ll be here for you” helps calm down Tourette’s patients.
+Instead of scolding them, build trust between each other by saying things like “I’ll help you through this” or “ don’t worry, I’ll be here for you” are important phrases that can help de-stress with relaxation amongst Tourette's patients.
 With time and practice, the children would feel safe with the guardian and learn how to calm down when needed and to understand others better.